Our Kids logo

 Making choices is definitely at the heart of the Nominingue experience.
 Choosing whether or not to go on a canoe trip is just one of many decisions each camper will get to make.
 Each day campers will have multiple opportunities to make decisions that impact their experience.
 Other than 7-9 year-olds in the 8-day program, all campers choose their morning instructions from a list of instructions, from guitar to archery to basketball to windsurfing or orienteering.
 Twice a day at free swim, campers can choose to go swimming, go sailing, play sports, work on a project in the craftshop, read a good book, or hang with friends.
 The important thing for is for the campers to play and use their time constructively and creatively.

-Choose the right programs and sessions for your child; Camp Nominingue currently has 0 program available; 20 TBD.
+Choose the right programs and sessions for your child; Camp Nominingue currently has 20 programs available.

 Name